Techtonica/curriculum/learning-to-learn/learning-to-learn.md

 ### Supplemental Resources

-- [Growth Mindset (video)](https://www.youtube.com/watch?v=EyIF5VUOJc0) - This is summary of a book Growth Mindset by Carol Dweck, which depends on her research how do kids tackle with difficult problems
+- [Growth Mindset (video)](https://www.youtube.com/watch?v=EyIF5VUOJc0) - This is summary of a book Growth Mindset by Carol Dweck, which depends on her research how do kids tackle with difficult problems.
-- [Learning to Learn by Sarah Drasner](https://css-tricks.com/learning-to-learn/) - It contains some usefull tips which will help you to learn
+- [Learning to Learn by Sarah Drasner](https://css-tricks.com/learning-to-learn/) - It contains some usefull tips which will help you to learn.
-- [The Power of Believing You Can Improve (video)](https://www.youtube.com/watch?v=_X0mgOOSpLU) - A TEDx video by Carol Dweck in which she explain how mindset can affect activity of brain
+- [The Power of Believing You Can Improve (video)](https://www.youtube.com/watch?v=_X0mgOOSpLU) - A TEDx video by Carol Dweck in which she explain how mindset can affect activity of brain.